box/box-python-sdk-gen/docs/terms_of_services.md

 - terms_of_service_id `str`
   - The ID of the terms of service.
   - Used as `terms_of_service_id` in path `path` of the API call
+- headers `GetTermOfServiceByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns